 Working Long Hours Can Be Hard for Truck Drivers

 If you ask a CMV driver, “Is truck driving hard?”, some may mention how long the hours are.
 In fact, some drivers will rack up around 3000 miles each week on the job, which sometimes requires early mornings and late nights to meet deadlines.
+While many would assume having to maneuver a big truck would be the most difficult part of the job, the long hours are often what truck drivers say is the hardest part.
 But one of the best parts is that most CMV drivers get to choose their own schedules.
 You may clock more hours than someone at a Monday–Friday desk job, but you get to set your own pace, have a degree of financial stability, and get to see new places every day.
+To most, a career in truck driving is much more rewarding than a stereotypical office job because of its unconventional nature.
+Being a truck driver is a unique career path that can be the best career move for someone looking for a fresh start.

 Is Truck Driving Hard on Your Body?

 As a truck driver, you may get to travel across the United States, Canada, and Mexico, but traveling that much can be hard on your body.
+It is important to ensure that you are maintaining your physical health while traveling long hours, as they can be taxing on the body.
 Some ways to stay healthy include picking up pre-washed fruit and vegetables for snacks at convenience stores and gas stations, making sure you’re getting some exercise during stops and breaks and taking time to get a good night’s rest.
+There are also cushions that can be added to your seat to ensure your muscles do not ache while you are sitting for a long period of time.

 Truck Driving Can Be Hard, But Rewarding

 Truck driving isn’t always easy, but once you complete TDI’s three-week truck driving school and launch your career on the road, the benefits far outweigh the challenges.
+A career in truck driving is a unique experience and defies the demands of a normal office job.
+Making your next career move to the trucking industry will be rewarding in more ways than one.
 So, the next time someone asks, “Is truck driving hard?”, tell them that you’ll be able to travel the country, find job security, and get independence that you could only dream of working in an office.

 If you want to know more about the advantages of becoming a truck driver, give us a call today.